tanshihuai/X-Ray-Co/README.md

 ## Summary
-Our model will assign a percentage of COVID-19, Pneunomia, or Normal given an X-Ray image.
-This helps doctors get a better picture and can improve on their decision making process on whether a patient has contracted COVID-19 or not.
+Our model will predict the probability of someone having COVID-19, Pneunomia or is healthy given an X-Ray image.
+This prediction helps doctors get a better picture and improve on their decision making process on whether a patient has contracted COVID-19 or not.

 <p>
 <p align="center">